chiaramauri/DeepLearningProject/README.md

 The content of this repository is the following:

-Preprocessing_data.ipynb contains the preprossing of the data, the splitting of the data set in training, validation and test set and the FastText embedding.
+Preprocessing_data.ipynb contains the preprocessing of the data, the splitting of the data set in training, validation and test set and the FastText embedding.

 Logistic_regression.ipynb performs logistic regression on the data.